flother/glasgow-cycle-hire/README.md

 > locations under the Freedom of Information (Scotland) Act 2002.

-The council's response, due no more than 20 working days later, came after 42 working days on 11 December 2013 accompanied with apologies and the promise that an internal review had fixed the "technical oversight" that had caused the delay.
-I'm a programmer, I understand these things can happen.
-(I would have preferred a more detailed reason though.)
+The council's response, due no more than 20 working days later, came after 42 working days on 11 December 2013, accompanied with apologies and the promise that an internal review had fixed the "technical oversight" that had caused the delay.
+I'm a programmer, I understand these things can happen — I would have preferred a more detailed reason though.

 [map]: http://bl.ocks.org/flother/raw/8185796/